open-data/opengov/docs/drupal9testing.md

   </ol>

   <ol>
-    <b>Check the Revision History for a Dataset Suggestion and revert to another instance - Check the "Revisions" tab for the Suggested Dataset</b>
+    <h4><b>Check the Revision History for a Dataset Suggestion and revert to another instance - Check the "Revisions" tab for the Suggested Dataset</b></h4>
     <ol>
       <ul>
       <li>